tlourey/tlourey.github.io/pages/markdown-tips.md

 > the above may not render correctly depending on the Jekyll theme in use but if you view it via github itself, it does seem to render correctly.

 <https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-collapsed-sections>

+### Markdown Lint Exclusions

+If you are using markdownlint package or extension, you may want to exclude some specific rules, or at last adjust them at times.
+Example, I want markdown lint to show me inline html but not if its just an underline.

+We can see that at <https://github.com/DavidAnson/markdownlint/blob/main/doc/md033.md> that rule MD033 has a parameter for allowed elements.

+for an example of this refer to [VSCode Settings and Extensions](vscode-settings-and-extensions.md#allow-some-inline-html)

 ### Bug in Markdown all in one